 “I don’t kiss and tell,” but I did realize it had been quite a few – Bill Burroughs, Monte, Paul, even Andy (sort of), Doug, Tony, Jimmy, Jake, Cary.
-I refused to be slut-shamed – a true indication that I was a slut now.
-Life as an 18-year-old was so different from how I had imagined.
+I refused to be slut-shamed – a true indication that I really was a slut now.
+Life as an 18-year-old was so different from how I had imagined it.
 I decided to hang out by the door, to keep Miller from getting beat on.
 Tony got me an in and out stamp, after which he and Jimmy went inside.
 The bouncer was cool.
 When Miller showed up, they waived the cover charge.
 I was one of Doug’s boys now.

 “Hey, thanks a lot.”